bcgov/aps-infra-platform/documentation/how-to/sdx-edge-servers.md

 - `{org}=<your-organization>`
 - `{name}=<your-runtime-group-name>`

-It will return a `token` which you can be extracted and stored in a local file for the next step.
+It will return a `token` which can be extracted and stored in a local file for the next step.

 ## Deploy Runtime Group infrastructure